Corionis/ELS/artifacts/document/ideas.md

  * Auto Renamer - xpaus
  * Add library name option so only certain libraries are processed -l Partially done, see TODO's
- * For .volmunger actions:
+ * For .els actions:
    - transcode option for high resource demand items, e.g. Bring It On, Sons of Anarchy
  * Add a time metric.

 # Ideas

-The existence of an empty (or not) volmunger.json file triggers the "I Win" behavior.
+The existence of an empty (or not) els.json file triggers the "I Win" behavior.

 "I Win" means - make the target look like my source - including any deletions necessary.

-If volmunger.json files exist on both systems it is a conflict.
+If els.json files exist on both systems it is a conflict.
 The conflict is flagged, logged into a input file for re-rerun purposes, then skipped for that munge run.

-Because volumes can be quite large there should be a mechanism to feed the conflicts back into another VolMunger run so once the conflict is resolved it is easier to complete the synch.
+Because volumes can be quite large there should be a mechanism to feed the conflicts back into another ELS run so once the conflict is resolved it is easier to complete the synch.